bsjohnson20/OperatingSystems-Worksheets/README.md

 This docker container was created with the purpose of connecting vscode and having all the requirements to run the os, without needing to install anything on the host machine.
 To also bypass UWE CSCT timeouts as well.

+Given the issues with cpu's being maxed out by people's qemu instances, I've added a hlt instruction to prevent usage when not actively used.
+This massively reduces the cpu usage of the qemu instances.
+As it's not constantly running as fast as it can.

 Docker image provided at: https://hub.docker.com/repository/docker/lunachocken/os_uwe/

 ```yml